Areas of Expertise:

 Raven Vega, M.S., LAPC, NCC

-Positionality: I identify as a queer, Puerto Rican/Latinx cisgender woman.
+Positionality: I identify as a queer, Puerto Rican/Latinx woman.

 My Background & Approach: